Is eucalyptol really better than a breath of fresh air? Keep reading to learn about this unique cannabis-derived terpene.

 Eucalyptol is a volatile oil found in a variety of plants.
-With its robust-smelling essential oil that hints strongly of camphor, eucalyptol is a much-used ingredient in products such as expectorant medicine and cough suppressants for patients suffering from bronchial maladies.
+With its robust-smelling essential oil that hints strongly of camphor, eucalyptol is a much-used ingredient in products such as expectorant medicine and cough suppressants.
 Additionally, it is used as a flavoring agent for food, chewing gum, and cough drops.
 Commercial essential oils with high concentrations of eucalyptol are used to scent candles, cosmetics, cleaners, organic solvents, and various household products.

 Top 5 uses for the eucalyptol terpene

-Essential oils that contain eucalyptol oil have myriad commercial and medicinal applications.
+Essential oils that contain eucalyptol oil have myriad commercial applications.
 The top five include: